sogis/pipelines/api_webgisclient/README.md

 Now the the jenkins service account of the project *agi-apps-test* has edit access to the three gdi environments test,int and prod

-### Install Config Generator Agent
+### Install Json2qgs Agent
-To run the pipeline you need a config-generator-agent in jenkins.
-Run the following commands to make the config-generator-agent available in jenkins.
+To run the pipeline you need a json2qgs-agent in jenkins.
+Run the following commands to make the json2qgs-agent available in jenkins.
 Use name of the project where jenkins is running for *projectname* and the tag of the config generator agent image for *tag*
 ```
 oc project agi-apps-test
-oc process -f template-configGenAgent.yaml -p PROJECTNAME=projectname -p IMAGE_TAG_AGENT=tag | oc apply -f-
+oc process -f template-json2qgsAgent.yaml -p PROJECTNAME=projectname -p IMAGE_TAG_AGENT=tag | oc apply -f-
 ```
-The config-generator-agent pod requires a secret named config-generator-agent-pg-service.
+The json2qgs-agent pod requires a secret named config-generator-agent-pg-service.
 The secret definition is saved in H:\BJSVW\Agi\GDI\Betrieb\Openshift\Pipelines\secret-config-generator-agent-pg-service.yaml
 Create the secret
 ```
 oc project agi-apps-test